Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 4. Confirm the discovery call agenda

-Introduce yourself, your business and your role within the organisation.
+Introduce yourself, your business, and your role within the organization.
 Then, confirm the sales discovery call agenda with the prospect to ensure you’re facilitating a two-way conversation.
-You can do this by letting prospects know what they can expect to be discussed within the call and allowing them to add or remove anything from the discussion.
+You can do this by letting prospects know what can be expected to be discussed within the call and allowing them to add or remove anything from the discussion.
 For example, you could ask prospects questions like:

 • “What are your expectations from this call?”